 - Corporate Dirty Data - Text by M. Alan Kazlev

 Confidential financial information about a megacorporation that can be sold on the black market.
-This data set is used in insider trading or sold to the competition.
-Widely used in the NoCoZo and elsewhere, widely frowned at, but never stamped out.

 - Cryptography - Text by Anders Sandberg